web3bio/ensnode/README.md

 various resources use both null and zeroAddress to indicate emptiness, this is horrible and creates numerous checks like [this](https://github.com/ensdomains/ensjs/blob/main/packages/ensjs/src/functions/subgraph/getNamesForAddress.ts#L255) where they check for `!== NULL && !== zeroAddress`

+### ens indexing plugin

+l2 ens deployments are very similar — write plugin to make configuring source addresses easy and pass node that domains in these handlers are implicitly parented to (assuming that l2 deployments make nodes against the NAMEHASH_ZERO i.e. every name is basically a 2LD)

 ### registry

 - in `Registry:NewOwner`, the event emits `node` and `label`, `node` should be named `parent` and the computed subnode should be named `node` or `domain`